 PostDoc in Molecular Pharmacology, Northwestern University Medical School, 1993-1996

 At Pacific Since: 1996

 William K. Chan, PharmD, PhD graduated from University of California, San Francisco in 1986 with a doctor of pharmacy and a doctor of philosophy in 1991.
 He then received post-doctoral training at University of California, Davis in 1992 for one year in environmental toxicology.
 He followed this with another post-doctoral fellowship at Northwestern University Medical School for four years in molecular pharmacology.
 In 1996, Dr. Chan joined the faculty at University of the Pacific as Assistant Professor.
-In the future, he hopes to continue gaining funding for his lab to make new discoveries that benefit the community as well as having more opportunities for collaboration with his fellow faculty members on and off campus.
+In the future, he hopes to continue gaining funding for his lab to make new discoveries that benefit the community, as well as have more opportunities for collaboration with his fellow faculty members on and off campus.

 Dr. Chan enjoys University of the Pacific for its beautiful campus and good working environment.
 He also enjoys teaching, Pacific's student-centered learning environment, and Pacific's support of faculty research.
 In his spare time, Dr. Chan enjoys playing racquetball.